 Does Coordination of Benefits Give Double Health Insurance?

 Having a good health insurance plan is great, but what if a person had two or more health insurance plans?
 Does that mean they would get double the benefits?
 Not exactly, but having two or more health insurance plans does help cover any health insurance expenses better through the coordination of benefits provision.

 First, many are probably thinking why would someone buy two health insurance plans when one health insurance plan is expensive enough in this market.
-That is true, but many people are covered by two health insurance plans without paying the extra expense.
+That is true, but many people are covered by two health insurance plans without extra expense.
 The most common example is when two spouses or domestic partners have health insurance and both of their employers provide a health insurance plan.
 This would mean that someone who is a covered person under their employer's provided health insurance plan may also have coverage under their spouse or domestic partner's health insurance plan.

 Understanding the Coordination of Benefits System

 The health insurance plan providers have a coordination of benefits system that finds a way for both health insurance plans to pay their fair share.
 The coordination of benefits by both health insurance plan providers assists the providers in using both health insurance plans in a way where they avoid a duplication of benefits while still offering the coverage to which the patient is entitled.

 The first way that health insurance providers coordinate benefits is to determine which health insurance plan of the patient would be considered the primary plan and which health care plan of the patient would be considered the secondary plan.
 There are guidelines set forth by the state and insurance providers that help the patient's insurance companies determine which health care plan will be considered the primary plan and which the secondary plan.